GSA/digitalgov.gov/content/post/2016-12-02-the-future-of-technology-at-gsa.md

 date: 2016-12-02 12:00:54 -0400
 title: 'The Future of Technology at GSA'
 summary: 'Our work can transform government The potential to transform government and impact the lives of Americans is tremendous.
 Our country needs the government to work well, and technology is the key to that.
-TECHNOLOGY IS NOT&nbsp;PARTISAN &ldquo;If it’simportant, it’simportant for all administrations,&rdquo; said GSA Technology Transformation Service'
+TECHNOLOGY IS NOT&nbsp;PARTISAN &ldquo;If it’s important, it’s important for all administrations,&rdquo; said GSA Technology Transformation Service'
 authors: [gsa-blog-team]
 categories:
   - Managing Digital